hbctraining/main/registrations/AllFunders_Intro-bulkRNAseq-PartII-and-Intro-to-R-bundle.md

 *Note: In 2023, some workshops will be taught in person and others will be online via Zoom.*

-The Harvard Chan Bioinformatics Core Training Team is piloting a *workshop bundle* offering both Introduction to R and Introduction to bulkRNA-seq II since R is a pre-requisite for Introduction to bulkRNA-seq II.
-The bundled workshops are offered in-person in the Longwood medical area.
+The Harvard Chan Bioinformatics Core Training Team is piloting a *workshop bundle* offering *both* **Introduction to R** and **Introduction to bulkRNA-seq II** workshops since R is a pre-requisite for Introduction to bulkRNA-seq II.
+This bundled workshop is offered in-person in the Longwood medical area.

 ### Workshop bundle